 If you love to write or have a passion for the pen, writing for a living can be extremely gratifying.
 The life of a freelance writer is not only independent and flexible, but it can also be very financially rewarding once you can demonstrate your skills.
 However, as with any job, there are many things that can go wrong if you aren’t careful.
 We’ve put together this list of the top 10 biggest mistakes freelance writers can make when starting out or growing their freelance writing business.

-Many of these errors can be avoided with the right strategy in place, and as long as you are keen to learn from past mistakes.
+Many of these errors can be avoided with the right strategy in place, as long as you are keen to learn from past mistakes.
 After you’ve read this list, you can begin to create a strategy to prevent these errors from occurring.
-Instead of putting out freelance-writing-fires, you can instead spend your time focusing on the bigger picture and growing your business.
+Instead of putting out freelance writing fires, you can instead spend your time focusing on the bigger picture and growing your business.

 1. You Haven’t Defined Your Writing Specialty or Niche